 I heard the IUD is really expensive—how much does it cost?

-If those aren’t options for you, check with the family planning clinics around you and find out if they offer discounts or payment plans for IUDs.
+If that isn’t an option for you, the manufacturers of IUDs often offer discounts, and you can also check with the family planning clinics around you and find out if they offer discounts or payment plans for IUDs.

-If those aren’t options for you, check with the family planning clinics around you and find out if they offer discounts or payment plans for IUDs.
+If that isn’t an option for you, the manufacturers of IUDs often offer discounts, and you can also check with the family planning clinics around you and find out if they offer discounts or payment plans for IUDs.

 Want to learn more?